guyskk/validr/Isomorph-JSON-Schema-en.md

 - arg1, arg2...value is valid JSON value.
 - if validater is dict or list, it can be omitted.
-- if arg1, arg2...all is default value, the brackets may be omitted.
+- if arg1, arg2...all is default value, the brackets can be omitted.
 - if the value corresponding to key is true, just write &key, no need to write &key=true.

-Because schema and JSON data is isomorph, so the 3 structs should be able to self-described:
+Because schema and JSON data is isomorph, so the 3 structures should be able to be self-described:

 mapping use special key to describe self, other keys describe it's inner content: